IIIT-Programming-Club/iiit-programming-club.github.io/docs/felicity/TLE.md

 As per the need of the problem, you give the best possible answer you could come up with and your solution is judged accordingly.
 Remember there's a time limit associated so you might not pass certain tests but might pass some, so you do not get any points for the test you do not pass.

-A list of the previous Gordion Knot's conducted can be found below
+A list of the previous TLE's conducted can be found below

 | Year | Contest                                                      			|
 | ---- | -------------------------------------------------------------- 		|